Our Board of Governors and Global Advisory Council

 Rebecca Gong Sharp

-Becca’s last role was as an executive at IDinsight, a data-driven global development NGO, as its inaugural operations hire, COO, and Partner.
+Before rejoining IDinsight as CEO, Becca was a former COO and Partner, and one of the organization’s first Operations hires.
+She spent nearly six years leading IDinsight through a prolonged period of exponential growth.
 She helped lead IDinsight through exponential growth to 200+ employees across eight global offices, implementing organizational systems and people operations best practices tailored to the mission and budget of a nonprofit.
 She also helped IDinsight adapt quickly to COVID-19, strengthening the organization's operations and ability to assist LMIC policy makers during the pandemic.
 As a member of the Board of Directors of IREX and Board of Advisors of Instiglio, Becca is passionate about advising social impact organizations on how to maximize impact, develop great places to work, and ultimately better achieve their missions.
 Becca is also a Term Member of the Council on Foreign Relations.

 Becca holds a BA with honors in Social Studies from Harvard University, an MBA from the Yale School of Management, and an MPA in international development from the Princeton School of International and Public Affairs.
 She speaks fluent Mandarin Chinese and Russian.